 How do you examine implicit bias?

 Having a thorough understanding of how implicit bias works is essential.
 Stacy recommends watching a short series of videos from The New York Times called “Who, Me?
 Biased?” that breaks down common forms of bias and the reasons why people are susceptible to them.
 One form of bias mentioned in the series is called a blind-spot, the tendency for individuals to see prejudiced action in others not in themselves.
 To learn about your own bias, try taking some of the Implicit Association Tests developed by Project Implicit, an international network of researchers investigating implicit social cognition.
-Educators and school districts may consider an in-depth training on implicit bias offered by organizations like the ADL or Teaching Tolerance.
+Educators and school districts may consider an in-depth training on implicit bias offered by organizations like the ADL or Learning for Justice.

 The best thing you can do to counteract biases is to build relationships across ethnicity, age and immigration status.
 If you have immigrant students in your classroom, make a habit of going to events in those students’ communities.
 Reach out to your peers or community leaders in different ethnic, immigration status or cultural groups.
 If you’re used to mostly being with people who are like you, it may sound uncomfortable to go places where you are the minority.
 Research suggests you can reduce the awkwardness by addressing it head-on.
 Making a genuine effort to better understand your students will be seen as a sign of respect.